arrow_backBack to homemenu_bookDocumentation

 Templates

-Useful template operations require more than approval status.
-Teams should also know targeting rules, suppression rules, review cadence, and the workflow that begins when a customer replies or completes the intended action.
+Strong template operations go beyond approval status.
+Teams should also agree on targeting rules, suppression rules, review cadence, and the workflow that begins when a customer replies or completes the action the template was designed to drive.

 Documentation